Physics-of-Data/obsidian-editor/docs/FEATURES.md

 - ✅ Adds basic header with filename as title
 - ✅ Immediately opens in Obsidian after creation
 - ✅ Works with filenames containing spaces
-- ✅ Supports multiple files at once
+- ✅ Supports creation and opening of multiple files at once